My name is Robert G. Miller. I was diagnosed in July 1988 with stage 4, nodular and diffuse Non-Hodgkins lymphoma.

 Over many years I have researched this disorder in terms of conventional treatment options and scientifically-based lifestyle strategies that together influence the course of follicular lymphoma, and hence long-term survival.

-As a result of this research and its personal application, I’m fortunate to be healthy and fully active, my lymphoma now overcome based on recent annual checkups.
+As a result of this research and its personal application, I’m fortunate to be healthy and fully active, my lymphoma now overcome.
+I no longer require checkups related to lymphoma.

 My desire is to share the research I have done with fellow survivors (and caregivers) having a similar diagnosis so that they too may benefit.